 Every cigarette you smoke can shorten your life by an average of five and a half minutes.

-Alcohol in excess is also harmful but small amounts do not cause problems.
-For a man, 21 units spread throughout the week, and for women, 14 units is unlikely to do harm.
+Alcohol in excess is also harmful.
+For a man it is recommended that they consume no more than 21 units spread throughout the week and for women no more than 14 units.
 A unit is half a pint of beer, a small glass of wine or a single measure of spirits.
+There is no completely safe level of drinking, however sticking to the guidelines lowers your risk of harming your health.
 If you feel alcohol is playing a large part in your life you would be advised to speak with your GP.

 Exercise is good for general, physical and mental wellbeing. if you do not exercise regularly you would be advised to begin with mild exercise building up intensity gradually.
 Further advice can be given by nurse or GP on request.